 We are proud to have an in-house Master Gardener who provides expert guidance in our gardening and agricultural programs.
 In addition, we regularly invite other experienced Master Gardeners and horticultural professionals to participate in our workshops and educational activities.
 Their extensive knowledge and hands-on experience allow participants to learn best practices in gardening, sustainable agriculture, plant care, and environment.
 Through these workshops, children and adults gain valuable skills from experienced professionals passionate about education and gardening.
 Participants learn from diverse perspectives, and a deeper understanding of the many benefits of gardening and agriculture.

 Agriculture lessons provide valuable knowledge to communities, teaching essential skills like crop cultivation, soil management, and sustainable farming techniques.
-Our organization offers agriculture and garden lessons for free, ensuring that farmers and aspiring growers can access the information they need to improve food production and economic stability.
+Our organization offers agriculture and garden lessons for free, ensuring that farmers and aspiring growers can access the information they need.